 As large scale compost production and mixing operations continue to grow in popularity, due to the cost time savings of such large scale production methods, the risk of T. aggressivum spreading is increased.

-Trichoderma aggressivum produces mycelia that are indistinguishable from Agaricus during spawn run so it is difficult to distinguish in the early stages of infection.
+Trichoderma aggressivum produces mycelia during spawn run that are visually indistinguishable from Agaricus in the early stages of infection.

 When sending plant pathogens and invertebrate samples from outside England and Wales for testing please email the Crop health team (firstname.lastname@example.org) who will issue you with the relevant Letter of Authority to ensure your samples are not delayed upon entry to the UK.

 Supported Sample Types